-On March 2, 2015, the Company announced that it has received the results of the Full Moon PEA for the Full Moon Taconite Project which was completed by CIMA+ located in Montreal, Québec with inputs from Met-Chem Canada Inc., Soutex Inc., SRK Consulting (Canada) Inc. and WSP Canada Inc.
+On March 2, 2015, the Company announced that it has received the results of the Preliminary Economic Assessment for the Full Moon Taconite Project which was completed by CIMA+ who are located in Montreal, Québec.
+The report included contributions from Met-Chem Canada Inc., Soutex Inc., SRK Consulting (Canada) Inc. and WSP Canada Inc.